 I joined the Coalition as a community organizer after graduating from Vanderbilt in Philosophy in 1970.
 I stayed on with the Coalition through the next school year to help with year end reports and preparation for the next summer.
 Inspired by the work of the Coalition, I eventually put aside plans for law school and went on to earn a master’s degree in nursing and then nurse practitioner education before returning to East Tennessee.
 Bill Dow was my clinical preceptor.

-I came back to Briceville Tennessee in 1975 to work in their community owned clinic, located in a TVA trailer.
+I came back to Briceville, Tenn. in 1975 to work in their community owned clinic, located in a TVA trailer.
 Byrd Duncan was my supervisor, and Rick Davidson provided medical coverage for my clinical decisions.
 Later, I moved back to Nashville and worked in the Planned Parenthood Teen Clinic, and the primary care clinic at Cayce Homes.
 Irwin Venick was my boss at the Cayce Clinic.

 Back in LA, I now work the primary care angle again, providing volunteer nursing care on the street for people unhoused while they wait for the wheels of justice to grind them out some affordable housing.
 Out here on the left coast, health care is more often a right, not just a privilege, than in many others other states in our country.
 I feel lucky to have learned the critical value of that principle early on, coming of age as I did under the influence of the SHC, way back in the beginning.